Improvements for mlrose applied to the Traveling Salesperson Problem: Experimental Setup

+For all the experiments in this work a common setup is established.
+As there are already libraries for standard implementations for the \gls{ga} and \gls{hca} algorithm, we do not implement the algorithms from scratch, rather we use a library called \textit{mlrose}\footnote{\url{https://mlrose.readthedocs.io/}} as a base and improve the above stated algorithm based on this library.
+This library already provides a mapping of the \gls{tsp} to a set of implementations of well-known \gls{ai} methods, which makes it a favorable candidate for our commissioning task from an engineering point of view.
+For this work however, only the implementation of the \gls{ga} and \gls{hca} are used.

+During experiments, an implementation error was discovered, which caused \textit{mlrose} to consistently select unfit individuals when fitness can assume negative values, which is the case for mlrose's implementation for \gls{tsp} \footnote{\url{https://github.com/gkhayes/mlrose/issues/63}}.
+The experiments presented in this paper in particular contain a comparison of the original and the fixed version of \textit{mlrose}.

-The precalculated data set \textit{att48} from TSPLIB \cite{Rein91} is used to measure the performance of the standard and the modified algorithms.
-This data set contains 48 cities in a coordinate system with a minimal tour length of $33523$ (unit-less).
+Our evaluations are based on the well-known precalculated data set \textit{att48} from TSPLIB~\cite{Rein91}.
+This data set contains 48 cities in a coordinate system with a known minimal tour length of $33523$ (unit-less).
+All experiments are evaluated using the CPU clock, and were conducted on a Intel Core i7-7700K (4.20 GHz).